-Doctor Who fans have a long time to wait between the 2017 Christmas special and the 2018 series, with the latter not set to air until autumn later this year – quite a slog until we properly meet Jodie Whittaker’s new Doctor and her exciting Tardis team.
+Doctor Who fans have a long time to wait until the 2018 series, with the latter not set to air until autumn later this year – quite a slog until we properly meet Jodie Whittaker’s new Doctor and her exciting Tardis team.

 Until then, there’s still a lot that remains a mystery about the episodes under the control of new showrunner Chris Chibnall, but in the meantime here’s what we DO know about Doctor Who series 11.

 At the moment the BBC is keeping its cards close to its chest, but we can assume the series will show the Doctor adjusting to her new form and personality, before jetting off for more adventures in time and space with her Tardis team.

 According to rumours and set photos, one story will be set in segregation-era America and deal with the true story of Civil Rights icon Rosa Parks, while another will be set in the 17th century and centre on themes of witchcraft (probably including guest star Alan Cumming, below, as Stuart King James I).

 Supposedly the new series will have a fairly even split between episodes set in the past, episodes set in the future and episodes on present-day Earth, with various storylines centring on Whittaker’s companions’ home town of Sheffield.

 What will happen in Doctor Who series 11 episode 1?

 At the moment plot details of the new series are a closely-guarded secret, but we may assume the first 60-minute episode will follow Whittaker’s Doctor after she falls from the skies at the end of the 2017 Christmas special, explaining her survival and following her attempts to track down her newly-exploded Tardis.

 The episode will probably also introduce her new companions Graham, Ryan and Yasmin, with the story rumoured to be set in Sheffield in a change from the London-centric series of recent years.